Reflecting Upon Irreducible Mind

 not a monist in the sense of philosophy of mind.

 I am a monist in the broader sense.
-There is a
+There is

-basis of all).
-So spirits, God, mountains, are all made of the same basic
+true ontological basis of all).
+So spirits, God, mountains, are all made

-stuff.
+of the same basic stuff.
 And this stuff has (or is) consciousness.
-But at higher levels

-we have dualism (brains vs spirits) or pluralim (information processing in
+But at higher levels we have dualism (brains vs spirits) or pluralim (information

-- and perpahs spirits with several layers of different bodies, like in teosophy
+system, neo cortex - and perpahs spirits with several layers of different

-that postulates that we have the physical body plus six more ones, astral
+bodies, like in teosophy that postulates that we have the physical body

-body, mental body, etc, all capable of information processing to a certain
+plus six more ones, astral body, mental body, etc, all capable of information

-extent, I suppose).
+processing to a certain extent, I suppose).

 Your question about the causal account for the emergence

-of consciousness in spirits assume that spirits are not essentially consciousness
+of consciousness in spirits assume that spirits are not essentially

-could be the spirit in itself!.
+consciousness could be the spirit in itself!.

 Yes, in some versions of dualism, consciousness